Each year on April 23rd we celebrate National Lost Dog Awareness Day.

 “When a dog goes missing, many families give up looking for their lost pet.
 National Lost Dog Awareness Day was created to give hope to the families still looking for their dogs and remind the public that “not all stray dogs are homeless dogs”.

-Click below to open and print press release
+Click below to open and print the 2022 press release:

 HELP US RAISE AWARENESS FOR THIS EVENT!